 Goda gritted her teeth and pushed onward.

 “Aren’t you going to say anything?”
-Kanna smiled—again, a smile that had no joy or mirth underneath it—but a smile nonetheless, something that had been hard to come by of late.
+Kanna smiled—again, a smile that had no joy or mirth underneath it, but a smile nonetheless—something that had been hard to come by of late.
 She leaned into the strange feeling that was growing in her.
 It was an ugly feeling, but it was better than no feeling at all.
 “What is it, Goda?
 Do you really have nothing to say?
 Your head can’t be empty all the time, can it?
 That’s impossible.”

 But Goda didn’t answer.

 Surely Goda Brahm didn’t want to die, as blasé as she acted about death.
-In the face of her actual demise, she would be brought to her knees like anybody else—and so, like anybody else, she could easily fall prey to someone flexing power over her, if they held her life in their hands.
+In the face of her actual demise, she would be brought to her knees like anybody else; and so, like anybody else, she could easily fall prey to someone flexing power over her, if they held her life in their hands.

-Kanna wrapped her fingers against the brake lever, but she didn’t hold it tight—not yet.
+Kanna wrapped her fingers around the brake lever, but she didn’t hold it tight—not yet.
 She caressed it softly and watched as Goda watched her.
 The woman was paying close attention.
 Still, besides that tiny shade of irritation—as if Kanna had only mildly inconvenienced her—her expression remained blank.

-“I aim to kill you, Goda,” Kanna blurted out.
+“I’m going to kill you, Goda,” Kanna blurted out.
 “What do you think of that?”

 Goda’s shoulders shuffled from side to side with every forward motion.
 It came off like a shrug.
 “I don’t think,” Goda finally replied.